Parents—What Future Do You Want for Your Children?

 13. What questions must Christian parents consider?

 13 Of course, immorality, bad behavior, and pressures are by no means limited to the college or university campus.
 However, many worldly youths view all such things merely as part of the education, and they think nothing of it.
 Should Christian parents knowingly expose their children to that kind of environment for four or perhaps more years?
 (Proverbs 22:3; 2 Timothy 2:22) Is the risk involved worth whatever benefit the young ones may receive?
-And most important, what are the young ones learning about things that should come first in their life?* (Philippians 1:10; 1 Thessalonians 5:21) Parents must give serious and prayerful consideration to these questions, as well as to the danger of sending their children away to school in another city or another country.
+And most important, what are the young ones learning about things that should come first in their life?a (Philippians 1:10; 1 Thessalonians 5:21) Parents must give serious and prayerful consideration to these questions, as well as to the danger of sending their children away to school in another city or another country.

 What Are the Alternatives?